odriverobotics/ODrive/README.md

 Pinout:
 * GPIO 1: Tx (connect to Rx of other device)
 * GPIO 2: Rx (connect to Tx of other device)
+* GND: you must connect the grounds of the devices together.
+Use any GND pin on J3 of the ODrive.

 To enable UART mode for the GPIO, please see [Setting the GPIO mode](Firmware/README.md#configuring-parameters).